khaled196/northernbug.github.io/meeting_details/northernbug7.md

 We're looking to discuss

+* Data Visualization
-* Visualization and management of research data
+* Data management
-* HPC/software tools
+* HPC/software tools and how to applay that into your analysis
+* Execute the commands in a containerized environment (Conda)

 The previous meeting in November 2021 was Canceled because of the Covid pandemic, so we are happy to see you in person this year.